Extraordinary wedding, bride and groom exchange onion garlands

 Cong MLAs in HP Assembly wear onion garlands to protest price hike

-Regarding this wedding Patel added, that the bride and groom used the garland of onions and garlic as the prices of onion have risen to Rs 120 per kg.
+Regarding this the wedding, Patel added, that the bride and groom used the garland of onions and garlic as the prices of onion which have risen to Rs 120 per kg.

-Though the minister's statement sounds humorous but the price of onions are really making people cry.
+Though the minister's statement sounds humorous, the prices of onions are really making people cry.
 The price of onions continues to surge in markets of Varanasi and other parts of India.